| | Are

 Q. Retail sales seem to have held up pretty well

+since stock prices plunged.
+Isn't that reassuring?
 A. Not entirely.
 Although the stock collapse was

 indeed attention-getting, consumers may need time to fully recognize